invopop/gobl/regimes/mx/README.md

 ### `UsoCFDI`

 The CFDI’s `UsoCFDI` field specifies how the invoice's recipient will use the invoice to deduce taxes for the expenditure made.
-The following table list all the supported values and how GOBL will map them from the invoice's tax tags:
+The following table lists all the supported values and how GOBL will map them from the invoice's tax tags:

 | Code | Name | GOBL Tax Tag |
 | --- | --- | --- |